COPtoLON/KB/Career/WhiteSpace.md

 - Brief summary of what you want to achieve in the future.

-Software Engineer
+# Position

-Time Series Forecasting & Financial Modelling
+## Software Engineer - Time Series Forecasting & Financial Modelling
 About the Role

 We are seeking an experienced Software Engineer with a strong background in time series forecasting and financial modeling.
 The ideal candidate has worked in banking, hedge funds, or similar environments, applying techniques such as Monte Carlo simulations to predict future stock market prices.

 In this role, you will leverage similar expertise to work with private company data, developing scalable and efficient models that drive strategic decision-making.
 This position is ideal for a technically skilled problem solver with a deep understanding of financial markets, accounting principles, and model sensitivities.
 The role requires proficiency in financial simulations, machine learning, and advanced computing techniques to develop high-performance predictive systems.

-Location
-London, Belfast (Remote First)
-Key Responsibilities
+## Key Responsibilities
 Financial Modeling & Algorithm Development - Design and implement predictive financial models using C, Rust, Python, and AI/ML frameworks.   - Develop and optimize Monte Carlo simulations and other stochastic modeling techniques for financial forecasting.   - Implement sensitivity analysis and scenario testing on private company financial data.   - Utilize genetic algorithms, graph neural networks, and directed acyclic graphs (DAGs) for